MCDMSociety/MOrepo-Pedersen08/convert/ReadMe.md

 Converting multi modal assignment problems to a raw format
 ==========================================================

-The biMMAP instances can be converted to a raw format using stylesheet `convert_mmap.xsl`.
-From R (or commandline) run:
+The biMMAP instances can be converted to a raw format using style sheet `convert_mmap.xsl`.
+From R (or command line) run:

 ``` r
 system("xsltproc --output MMAP_instance.raw convert_mmap.xsl MMAP_instance.xml")